Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

-What happened here is that rails created a new controller called *landing_controller.rb*, view *landing/index.html.erb* and some additional and useful files like controller test, helper, javascript/coffeescript and css stylesheet.
+What happened here is that rails created a new controller called *landing_controller.rb*, view *landing/index.html.erb* and some additional and useful files like controller test, helper, javascript and css stylesheet.
 We'll cover exact locations and purpose of these files later but now let's take a look at our route, controller and view.

 ### Adding the default route